Damon Evans (actor)

-Biography
+Early life and education

-Born in Baltimore, Evans attended the Interlochen Academy on a Reader's Digest Scholarship.
+Born in Baltimore, Evans attended the Interlochen Center for the Arts on a Reader's Digest Scholarship.
 After graduation, he attended the Boston Conservatory of Music.
-While in Boston he appeared in productions of Two If by Sea, Hair, and The Corner at the Theatre Company of Boston.
+While in Boston, he appeared in productions of Two If by Sea, Hair, and The Corner at the Theatre Company of Boston.

+Career

 His Off-Broadway credits include performances in A Day in the Life of Just About Everyone, Bury the Dead (for the Urban Arts Corp), and Love Me, Love My Children.
 He made his Broadway debut in The Me Nobody Knows.
 Other Broadway credits include Via Galactica and Lost in the Stars.
 He also toured as Judas and Jesus Christ in the authorized concert version of the musical Jesus Christ Superstar.
 He appeared in the Broadway musical Don't Bother Me, I Can't Cope.

 In the late 1980s, Evans appeared in Trevor Nunn's Glyndebourne Festival production of the George Gershwin opera, Porgy and Bess, and again in the 1993 television adaptation of that production.
 In addition to Evans and other noted performers, this British production of Gershwin's 'American folk opera' featured the Glyndebourne Chorus and the London Philharmonic, both conducted by Sir Simon Rattle.
 Evans played Sportin' Life, a role originated by John W. Bubbles and originally written for famed 1920s and 1930s jazz bandleader and singer Cab Calloway.

+Personal life

+Evans is gay and was present at the 1969 Stonewall Riots.

+Evans posthumously outed Jeffersons castmate Sherman Hemsley in a 2025 interview in The Advocate, saying his being gay was an open secret: "We cruised the same places, went to the same parties.
+The same bars.
+But it wasn't something we talked about...He was dating a Puerto Rican guy.
+They lived together.
+His boyfriend came to our tapings...I just didn't understand why it needed to be hidden for so long, but Sherman really didn't like being in the spotlight."